trevorvoncannon/angi/README.md

 As the API Requester job is relatively quick, the container running the code generally does not stay in a Running state for too long.
 To view the data on the persistent volume, I have provided a `pv-inspector` pod that also mounts the volume and allows you to view the JSON files created by the jobs.

 ## How to deploy the API Requester

+Start by downloading the repo tarball/zip file and extracting it on your local machine.

-The requester is packaged in a Helm chart and is therefore deployed using the helm cli, so make sure you have Helm 3 installed.
+The requester is packaged in a Helm chart and is therefore deployed using the helm cli, so you will need Helm 3 installed.

 The Helm chart is located at https://github.com/trevorvoncannon/angi/tree/main/charts/api-requester - make sure to review the README.md for configuration options in the values file